Getting a hatchling Ball Python is fun and exciting, but figuring out what size mouse to feed it can be hard.

 For these reasons, I highly recommend feeding frozen thawed mice.

 Frozen-thawed rodents are also more convenient.
-They can be purchased in bulk and be stored for 6-8 months at a time before they are at risk for freezer burn.
+They can be purchased in bulk and stored for 6-8 months at a time before they are at risk for freezer burn.
 Also, you wouldn’t believe the amount of mice I’ve lost in my car after they chewed through their cardboard carriers!

 How To Feed